hungastryke/RETRIEVAL/readme.md

 **C. How to use**<br />
 Retrieval uses the jquery library and as such, uses very similar syntax.
 If you've used jquery before you should be accustomed to using this tool.

 There are two types of dropdowns: one with images and one without.
+You can view the [demo here](http://hungastryke.com/samples/retrieval).

 Here's how it works:<br />